 Sessions are typically 30-45 minutes in length and are typically scheduled every two weeks.
 Sessions can be set up more or less frequently based on client preference.

-Health Coaching Sessions are one on one and conducted via web based platform.
+Health Coaching Sessions are one on one and conducted via phone, Skype, and FaceTime.

 Can you think of more questions I didn’t answer?
-Please ask me.
+Schedule your complimentary 15 minute pre-session.
 I look forward to talking with you.